 Losing weight can seem like an impossible challenge.
 But why is it so difficult?
 And what solutions exist to combat obesity?
-Top endocrinologist Dr Barbara McGowan explains the mechanics behind losing weight and the options that are available to help you lose weight.
+Top endocrinologist Professor Barbara McGowan explains the mechanics behind losing weight and the options that are available to help you lose weight.

 Why is it difficult to maintain weight loss?